1-877-929-7245

 Pisac Ruins and Terraces

-Peru and the Andes have provided many unforgettable experiences that will live long in the memory.
-From the jaw-dropping majesty of Machu Picchu and the mysterious Sacred Valley to stunning Cusco, the welcoming capital of the evocative Incas.
-We have also explored the splendour of condors flying above the dramatic Colca Canyon, sailed to the reed islands of Lake Titicaca and discovered the thriving and historical cities of Lima and Arequipa.
+On this Peruvian adventure, we have explored many magnificent Inca landmarks, from the jaw-dropping site of Machu Picchu and the mysterious Sacred Valley to Cusco, the Inca capital.
+We have witnessed the splendor of condors soaring above the Colca Canyon, sailed to the floating islands of Lake Titicaca, and discovered the thriving and historic cities of Lima and Arequipa.

 Includes